XGIMI AURA 2 Projector Review

 19.8

-With Game Mode and Ultra Low Latency enabled, the input lag is low enough for a satisfactory gaming experience with most games, outside of fast-paced games.
-Unfortunately, the projector doesn't support faster refresh rates, so there's no way to lower the input lag further for competitive titles.
+With Game Mode and Ultra Low Latency enabled, the input lag is sufficiently low for a satisfactory gaming experience with most games, except for those that require fast-paced action.
+Unfortunately, the projector doesn't support faster refresh rates, so there's no way to further reduce the input lag for competitive titles.

 HDR Format Support